Plane with 72 people on board crashes in Nepal

 Russian pilot and flight safety specialist Alexander Romanov named two possible versions of the plane crash in Nepal.

 According to him, one of the reasons could be an engine failure.
-Romanov clarified that if the propellers are not feathered in time in case of engine failure, then a strong heel is possible, in which the aircraft is difficult to hold.
+Romanov clarified that if the propellers are not feathered in time in the event of an engine failure, then a strong roll is possible, in which the aircraft is difficult to hold.
 The second version of the pilot is a deliberate attempt to lead the plane to a disaster that could have been committed by anyone on board.

 At the same time, the expert believes that the landing conditions could hardly have been the cause of the crash.